For the past one month, I was feeling depressed.

 3. Take time out for yourself

-That was one night last month when I just couldn’t sleep.
+That was a night last month when I just couldn’t sleep.
 I was overwhelmed with emotions and negative thoughts just kept coming into my head.

 4. Ask yourself questions with empathy